 Author Guidelines

-To be processed, the notification must contain the following four elements:
+To be processed, the submission must contain the following four elements:

 1. The file containing the article prepared according to the requirements of the editorial office;